Getting Started

 Prerequisites

-• A development build of your app on the same local network as Studio.
+- A development build of your app on the same local network as Ansight Studio.

-• A local AI client that can talk to MCP if you want agent-driven inspection.
+- A local AI client that can talk to MCP over stdio if you want agent-driven inspection.

 Install Ansight Studio on your desktop and launch it before you start wiring the app.

-• exposing the local MCP bridge to agents
+- exposing the local stdio-backed MCP bridge to agents

 Use a developer-controlled machine, not a shared workstation.